 | Better Moisture in Baking | When used with flour, it improves moisture in baking recipes for a softer texture. |

-Some oils can turn rancid relatively quickly, but avocado oil has a longer shelf life when kept properly.
-Storing it in a cool, dark place can help maintain its quality so you can use its benefits for longer.
-So, avocados oil is made from them; They aren’t cheap!
-Choose cold-pressed oils, which preserve more of the healthy nutrients and flavor.
+While some oils can become rancid fairly fast, avocado oil has a longer shelf life if stored properly.
+(Keeping it in a cool, dark place will help preserve its quality so you can actually benefit from its benefits for longer.)
+Thus avocados oil, as they’re simply not inexpensive!
+Select cold-pressed oils that maintain more of the beneficial nutrients and flavor.

-If you are concerned about the effects on diet, avocado oil is also great for those following keto or paleo diets.
-Its fat content can help you stay fuller for longer and give energy without the additional carbs that other oils can bring.
+If you’re worried about the impact on diet avocado oil is also fantastic for keto or paleo diets.
+Its fat content can help keep you full longer and energize without the extra carbs that other oilsll bring.

-Avocado oil is a beautiful addition to any pantry when you consider the many benefits — like heart health, cooking versatility, nutrient absorption and flavor enhancement.
-You can cook with it, use it in your dressings or slather it on top; as a moisturizer or hair treatment.
+Avocado oil is a lovely pantry addition when you weigh the benefits — like heart health, versatile cooking properties, nutrient absorption and flavor enhancement.
+You can use it in cooking, dressings or slather and balm; as moisturizer or hair treatment.

 Sources: Avocado Container | Healthline.
 Now you can take this insight and use that healthy oil in your kitchen!